greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/install_gpdb.html.md

 Follow these instructions to install Greenplum Database to a specific directory.

-**Important:** You require sudo or root user access to install from a pre-built RPM file.
+> **Important** You require sudo or root user access to install from a pre-built RPM file.

 1. Download and copy the Greenplum Database package to the `gpadmin` user's home directory on the coordinator, standby coordinator, and every segment host machine.
 The distribution file name has the format `greenplum-db-<version>-<platform>.rpm` for RHEL systems, or `greenplum-db-<version>-<platform>.deb` for Ubuntu systems, where `<platform>` is similar to `rhel8-x86_64` \(Red Hat 8 64-bit\).
 2. Manually install the Greenplum Database dependencies to each host system: